Master of International Public Policy and Management (IPPAM)

 The International Public Policy and Management Program (IPPAM) offers a Master of Public Policy and Management (MPPM) degree designed for international students and U.S. students working in international settings.
 This executive program targets mid-career professionals with experience in government, nonprofit agencies or business firms engaged in the design, planning and management of social programs and services.

-IPPAM courses identify pressing public policy problems in the social sectors and provide the analytical and managerial expertise to foster critical thinking and problem-solving skills needed in designing creative policy solutions and managing programs.
+IPPAM courses identify pressing public policy issues in the social sectors and cultivate analytical and managerial expertise to design creative policy solutions and lead programs.

 - Environmental protection